lauxton/eportfolio/coding_project/README.md

 This test code is meant to provide two functions:

 1. register a username and password within a certain criteria
-    - the criteria is meant to prevent the following attacks
+    - the criteria is meant to prevent the following attacks:
         - cross-site scripting
         - SQL injection
         - cross-site relay